firatkocoglu/dropspot/README.md

 **Refresh flow (auto, middleware)**
 •	refreshSession middleware: on each protected request,
 •	verifies access token; if expired, and a valid refresh cookie/session exists → rotates tokens and injects the new access token into the same request so the pipeline continues without failing.
-•	Why: zero UX friction for clients; keeps handlers clean.
+•	Why: zero UX friction for clients and keeps handlers clean.

 **Logout & token revocation**